ViewBridge:Revisiting Cross-View Localization from Image Matching: Methodology

-Instead of selecting the height index with maximum activation, we introduce a volume rendering-style accumulation strategy to infer the most likely surface layer.
-Specifically, we learn a per-voxel confidence score along the height axis and compute a cumulative sum from bottom to top.
-The surface layer is determined as the first index where the cumulative score exceeds a threshold.
-The final ground-view BEV feature \( f_{\text{grd}}^{\text{bev}} \in \mathbb{R}^{N \times N \times c} \) is then obtained by a weighted fusion of features along the height dimension, followed by a projection head.
+Instead of simply selecting the height layer with the maximum activation, we infer the visible surface through a continuous accumulation process inspired by volume rendering.
+A per-voxel confidence score is learned along the height axis, and its cumulative distribution from bottom to top indicates the likelihood of encountering a visible surface.
+The first layer where the cumulative value surpasses a learnable threshold is treated as the surface layer.
+Features along the height dimension are then fused in a confidence-weighted manner to obtain the final ground-view BEV feature \( f_{\text{grd}}^{\text{bev}} \in \mathbb{R}^{N \times N \times c} \), followed by a projection head for dimensional alignment.
+This physically grounded mechanism ensures that each BEV cell aggregates information from the most plausible surface region in the ground image.